-It may not come out in these missives I send your way every so often, but I've been writing professionally for a long time.
+It may not come out in the missives that I post here every so often, but I’ve been writing professionally for a long time.
 Since 1989/1990.
-I still find that hard to believe ...
+I still find that hard to believe …

 While I still have a lot to learn about this craft we call writing, I like to think that I know a thing or two about it as well.
 A few years ago, I informally coached a few people who aspired to write.
 Some of them wanted to turn pro one day.
 Some wrote (and still do) because they enjoyed it and wanted to improve.

 There’s one piece of advice that I kept giving them: write every day.
 I sounded like a record that keeps skipping, but that’s the key to improving as a writer.
 Practice.
 Practice.
 And more practice.